The Hazel Shannon Story

 From nothing to winning Adelaide the biggest 3DE in the Southern Hemisphere

 Hazel appeared at the Ryans training establishment at Heatherbrae near Newcastle NSW in January 2010.
 She was just 17 years of age and had travelled down from Mutchilba on the Atherton Tablelands in far north Queensland.
 Mutchilba rates a post office, a primary school and no pub!
 In Hazels final years at school year 11 and year 12 she went to Mareeba High and both Mareeba and Dimbulah where Hazel did primary school you will find on occasion Mangoes in Woolworths and Coles with little stickers on them saying Mareeba or Dimbulah.
 Actually Pineapples too!
 Those far north tropics is where Hazel grew up riding from the age of 3 years and part of a family which was involved in stock horses and mustering and camp drafting.
-Hazel’s dad Val is indeed the Chairperson on the Cape York and District Australian Stock Horse Society.
+Hazel’s dad Val has indeed been the Chairperson for numerous years of the Cape York and District Australian Stock Horse Society.
 That is the Australian Gulf Country!

-In January 2010 Hazel had at that stage never ridden in an ODE.
+In January 2010 Hazel arrived at Ryans and had at that stage never ridden in an ODE.
 Hazel’s mum Melanie and her aunt Lynne had both emigrated from England when they were just 20 years of age.
 Lynne and Melanie had been in England growing up during the 1970’s and 1980’s when Captain Mark Phillips and Princess Anne were at the peak’s of their eventing careers campaigning all over England.
 Eventing was closely followed by the English public and Hazel, in a sun burnt tip of Australia, grew up surrounded by eventing stories as told by her mum and her Aunt Lynne.
 From these stories grew an Australian bush kid who had a burning dream to excel in eventing!

 Initially Hazel started with Northern Fable who was 15years young and belonged to her Aunty Lynne who had trained and competed Fable up to that point.
 Fable and Hazel certainly did respond very positively to the training program at Ryans combining youth and experience which is probably the perfect formula and progressed through the grades in both dressage and eventing with unexpected success.
-Hazel competed within two years at Prix St George dressage level and 2* eventing.
-Unfortunately it was a bit like a Puff the Magic Dragon story and in this case as Hazel developed Fable got older.
+Hazel competed and within two years reached Prix St George dressage level and 2* eventing.
+Unfortunately it was a bit like a Puff the Magic Dragon story and in this case as Hazel developed, Fable got older.
 It did become clear that Fable was not going to go the whole way with her young and enthusiastic Hazel.
 This caused a potential set back and it was at this point that our next door neighbours Wendy and Allen came to the rescue and allowed Hazel to ride Clifford who is a Tasmanian thoroughbred who showed so little promise that he didn’t even get to be barrier trialed.
 Clifford was bred by Wendy’s sister Sue Deveraux and then given to Wendy to sell on.
 Wendy and Allen went from being long suffering neighbours to the Ryans to being the most brilliant owners and supporters of Clifford and Hazel.
 This partnership of Clifford and Hazel came together in 2011.

 So what did Clifford have going for him apart from being a failed race horse from Tasmania!?
 As a dressage horse Clifford always had a truly great walk and to this day we are disappointed when he is not awarded 8’s for this pace.
 Clifford also has a heart of gold and a great temperament.
 Consequently he does produce a very reliable dressage test and always nails the walk.
 Unfortunately he does not always nail an 8!
 On the downside Clifford has very little natural charisma and blends perfectly with the crowd.
 His head is usually down a bit, he is chestnut, sort of washed out type of chestnut, he does prick his ears when he is approaching a jump but not really any other time and certainly not when he is getting photographed!
 Clifford’s trot is correct but definitely unremarkable.
 Clifford’s canter is nice and close to the ground and a little on the forehand and he has super correct flying changes which are good but inherit the boring characteristic.
 Actually Clifford can do flying changes every second stride beautifully and still be boring.
 The big thing that Clifford has going for him in the dressage arena is that he is technically correct and he always tries hard.